namb0/MiSproject/README.md

-# **Scanni**
+# **Luca QR Certificate App**

-The Scanni app is to be used by students from LUCA School of Arts and the persons responsible for the workplaces in the school.
+The LUCA QR app is to be used by students from LUCA School of Arts and the persons responsible for the workplaces in the school.

 In the workplaces students can use different machines while working on their projects.